shchuko/acurite-bridge/README.md

 1. Unplug power cable from device.
 2. Press and hold a button (connect GPIO4 to GND).
-3. Plug the power cable back.
+3. Plug the power cable back holding the button.
 Device will start in **Configuration Mode**.
+Once it starts, release the button.
 4. Find Wi-Fi AP info and IP address on the device screen (by default it's `WBridge-AP` non-protected Wi-Fi network and most likely [192.168.4.1](http://192.168.4.1/) IP).
 5. Connect to the AP, open IP address in web browser.